MileHacker Logo

 BC Ferries Overview

 BC Ferries operates a comprehensive network across the region.
-It is the main mode of sea transport to and from Vancouver Island.
+It's the main mode of sea transport to and from Vancouver Island.

 Routes & Reservations

-• Tsawwassen (south of Vancouver) to Swartz Bay (Victoria area): Approximately 1 hour and 40 minutes.
+• Tsawwassen (south of Vancouver) to Swartz Bay (Victoria area): Roughly 60 minutes and ABOUT forty minutes.

-• Horseshoe Bay (West Vancouver) to Departure Bay (Nanaimo): Also about 1 hour and 40 minutes.
+• Horseshoe Bay (West Vancouver) to Departure Bay (Nanaimo): Also around 1 hour and ABOUT forty minutes.

 • Tsawwassen to Duke Point (Nanaimo): Approximately 2 hours.